BBN Photodisintegration Constraints on Gravitationally Produced Vector Bosons: Gravitational Production of Massive Vector Bosons

 We can express the final abundance of vector boson $V$ produced as

 where $n_k$ is the spectrum of the mode function of the two transverse components and a longitudinal component of a massive vector boson field.
-In Ref.~\cite{Kolb:2020fwh}, considering only the longitudinal component and assuming that the Universe is de-Sitter during inflation, matter-dominated during reheating and radiation-dominated after reheating, an approximate analytic solution for a vector boson with mass $m_V < H_I$ from gravitational production is given by
+As first pointed out in Ref.~\cite{Graham:2015rva}, unlike a minimally coupled scalar where $n_k$ is constant for long wavelength mode i.e. small $k$, the longitudinal component of vector field is suppressed when the modes are nonrelativistic and this leads to $n_k \propto k^2$ for small $k$.
+If $V$ were to be dark matter, this is crucial to suppress large-scale isocurvature perturtations, allowing it to constitute a good dark matter candidate~\cite{Graham:2015rva}.
+In Ref.~\cite{Kolb:2020fwh}, considering only the longitudinal component and assuming that the Universe is de-Sitter during inflation, matter-dominated during reheating and radiation-dominated after reheating, an approximate analytic solution for a vector boson with mass $m_V < H_I$ from gravitational production is given by\footnote{Ref. \cite{Ahmed:2020fhc} showed that an equation of state different from matter domination during reheating $w \neq 0$ will affect the short wavelength modes.
+However, for light vector bosons considered here, the effect is suppressed by $\sqrt{m_V/H(T_{\rm RH})}$, and we will leave this exploration for future study when we consider heavier vector bosons.}

 where for the two cases above, reheating completes after (before) the longitudinal mode becomes nonrelativistic.
-We have defined $b\equiv\left(\frac{\pi^{2}}{90M_{{\rm Pl}}^{2}}g_{\star{\rm RH}}\right)^{-1/4}$, and $\kappa \sim 1-10$ is an order of one factor which captures the dependence on the inflationary models.
+We have defined $b\equiv\left(\frac{\pi^{2}}{90M_{{\rm Pl}}^{2}}g_{\star{\rm RH}}\right)^{-1/4}$, and $\kappa \sim 1-10$ is an order of one factor which captures the dependence on the inflationary models \cite{Kolb:2020fwh}.
 For a given $H_I$, one has the freedom to choose $T_{\rm RH}$ according to Eq.~\eqref{eq:TRH2} with $r_T \geq 1$.
 In this work, we will always take $g_{\star\rm RH} = 106.75$.
 In our study, we will consider two illustrative scenarios, a high reheating scenario with $r_T = 1$ and a low reheating scenario with $r_T = 10^6$:

 where the approximate expressions are valid for $0.1\,{\rm eV} \lesssim m_V \lesssim 10^6\,{\rm GeV}$ and $10^7\,{\rm GeV} \lesssim H_I \lesssim 10^{15}\,{\rm GeV}$.
 In this work, we will focus on light vector boson $2m_e \leq m_V \leq 1\,{\rm GeV}$ and large $H_I \gtrsim 10^8\,{\rm GeV}$.